borjarojo/spontaneous-research/topics.md

+### Topics of Interest to Research

+#### Space stuff
-Stars, like betelguese and the fact that it is so large.
-Twin stars and thier properties.
-Gauged Six-Dimensional Chiral Supergravity and its
+- Stars, like Betelgeuse and the fact that it is so large
+- Twin stars and their properties.
-Origins from String Theory
+- Gauged Six-Dimensional Chiral Supergravity and its origins from String Theory

-The yakuza and other underground organizations in history
+#### Underground organizations
+- The Yakuza
+- Different mafias
+- Free Masons
+- Illuminati

-Computer science and programming theory
+#### Computer science and programming theory

+#### History
-The state and the economy of the past decade
+- The state and the economy of the past decade
-The state and the economy of the next decade
+- The state and the economy of the next decade

+#### Medicine
+- History
-History and scientific effects of accupuncture and holistic-style medicines
+- scientific effects
+- Acupuncture
+- Holistic-style